jbmusso/grex/README.md

     g.v(1).out().ifThenElse("{it.name=='josh'}{it.age}{it.name}");
     ```
-* __Comparators__ and __Float__'s are not native javascript Types so need to be passed in as a string to gRex methods.
+* __Comparators__ and __Float__'s are not native javascript Types so they need to be passed in as a string to gRex methods.
 Floats need to be suffixed with a 'f'.

     ```
     g.v(1).outE().has("weight", "T.gte", "0.5f").property("weight")